Pete Hegseth: Early life and education

-After high school, Hegseth enrolled at Princeton University, where he majored in politics.
+After high school, Hegseth enrolled at Princeton University, where he graduated with a Bachelor of Arts in politics in 2003.
 According to Reserve & National Guard Magazine, he chose Princeton over an offer from the United States Military Academy to play for the school's basketball team.
 Months before the September 11 attacks, Hegseth joined the Reserve Officers' Training Corps.
-During his years at Princeton, Hegseth was publisher and editor-in-chief of The Princeton Tory, the school's conservative student newspaper.
+During his years at Princeton, Hegseth was the publisher and editor-in-chief of The Princeton Tory, the school's conservative student newspaper.

-In April 2002, Hegseth declared that as publisher of The Princeton Tory, he would "defend the pillars of Western civilization against the distractions of diversity".
+In April 2002, Hegseth declared that, as publisher of The Princeton Tory, he would "defend the pillars of Western civilization against the distractions of diversity".
 The editors of The Princeton Tory criticized Halle Berry for accepting the Academy Award for Best Actress for her performance in Monster's Ball (2001) "on behalf of an entire race", and The New York Times for announcing that it would print gay marriage announcements, arguing that it would justify publishing marriage announcements for incestuous, zoophilic, and pedophilic relationships.
 In October, The Princeton Tory published an editorial calling homosexuality immoral.
 In response, the president of Princeton's student government, Nina Langsam, wrote a strongly worded email to Hegseth and The Princeton Torys publisher, Brad Simmons.
 Her email was published in the following issue.